myrlund/myrlund.github.com/_posts/2012-07-28-64-bit-ints-in-javascript.md

 1. Unless absolutely necessary, avoid using numeric ids if they can be expected to become very large.
 2. Regexes are awesome, although completely unreadable.

+### Do you have suggestions of better ways to handle this?
+Please let me know.